ava-labs/hypersdk/examples/tokenvm/README.md

 * Add more config options for determining which order books to store in-memory
 * Add option to CLI to fill up to some amount of an asset as long as it is under some exchange rate (trading agent command to provide better UX)
+* Add expiring order support (can't fill an order after some point in time but still need to explicitly close it to get your funds back -> async cleanup is not a good idea)